rust-lang/rust/src/librustc_data_structures/obligation_forest/README.md

 `ObligationForest` supports two main public operations (there are a few others not discussed here):

-1. Add a new root obligation (`push_root`).
+1. Add a new root obligations (`push_tree`).
 2. Process the pending obligations (`process_obligations`).

 When a new obligation `N` is added, it becomes the root of an obligation tree.
+This tree can also carry some per-tree state `T`, which is given at the same time.
 This tree is a singleton to start, so `N` is both the root and the only leaf.
 Each time the `process_obligations` method is called, it will invoke its callback with every pending obligation (so that will include `N`, the first time).
-The callback shoud process the obligation `O` that it is given and return one of three results:
+The callback also receives a (mutable) reference to the per-tree state `T`.
+The callback should process the obligation `O` that it is given and return one of three results:

 - `Ok(None)` -> ambiguous result.
 Obligation was neither a success nor a failure.
 It is assumed that further attempts to process the